openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 sudo systemctl daemon-reload
 ```

-Now that Remote GPIO is enabled, get the daemon going (even if installed with apt-get):
+Now that Remote GPIO is enabled, get the pigpiod daemon going (even if installed with apt-get):

 ```shell
 sudo systemctl enable pigpiod